 How to create an appointment schedule for a language school

-This tutorial uses an online appointment system for language lessons that require the availability of teachers from a separate resource schedule.
+This tutorial uses an online appointment schedule for language lessons that require the availability of a number of teachers from a separate resource schedule.
 It is an example of a service schedule that is connected to a resource schedule.

 If you require group events like classes, the capacity schedule tutorial is a better option.
 If you are planning to schedule only one person’s time, you can still use the service schedule as a standalone or you could have a look at the resource schedule tutorial.

 Note that there are a few differences and some of our customers prefer the service schedule’s appearance.
-While the resource schedule allows repeating appointments and arbitrary appointment durations, the service schedule enables services to be booked multiple times simultaneously.
+While the resource schedule allows repeating appointments and arbitrary appointment durations, the service schedule enables services to take into account the availability of multiple resources.

 Booking a service

-If you offer a number of services, your customers will be able to choose the one they would like to book from a list.
+If you offer a number of services, your customers will be able to choose from a list.

-Use the steps that follow to learn how to create an online service schedule for several types of language lessons requiring the availability of different teachers (as resources).
+Use the steps that follow to learn how to create an appointment schedule for several types of language lessons requiring the availability of different teachers (as resources).